MicrosoftDocs/sql-docs/docs/reporting-services/lesson-7-add-drillthrough-action-on-parent-report.md

 8. Select **Ok** to finish.

 ## Next task
-You have successfully added a drillthrough action on the parent report.
-Next, you will create a data filter for the data table that you defined for the child report.
+You successfully added a drillthrough action on the parent report.
+Next, you create a data filter for the data table that you defined for the child report.
 See [Lesson 8: Create a data filter](../reporting-services/lesson-8-create-a-data-filter.md).